MCP Inspector

 What You’ll Learn

-- ✓How to inspect the tools, resources, and prompts a server exposes
+- ✓Inspect the tools, resources and prompts an MCP server advertises

 Highlights